 A lot of women I know and meet through my work as a GP have really busy lives.
 They try to keep all this going despite experiencing something that is akin to illness in the way it can take its toll on your body.

 If you’re suffering badly with fatigue – take a step back from whatever you can to conserve the energy you have.
 Sometimes it’s necessary to step back, before you can start going forward again.

 Tiny structures in your cells called mitochondria, generate energy from the food you eat.
 But as well as food they need a whole host of other things to work well and efficiently.

-Mitochondria have receptors for oestrogen, progesterone, and testosterone – kind of suggesting these hormones play a role in energy production!
+Mitochondria have receptors for oestrogen, progesterone, and testosterone – these hormones play an important role in energy production.
 Oestrogen and progesterone levels in particular are falling off a cliff, testosterone levels are on the slide too around middle-age.

 Women who chose to replace their hormones do tend to feel a lift in their energy.
 But there are many other things you can do too.

 Menopause and fatigue is a big focus of the menopause workshops.